3 Bestsellers, 2 Gold IPPYs & ‘best ever read,’

 you’ll also find them at your favourite eBook Store.

-Joyce intends to honour his memory and the twenty years they both worked so hard to produce their ‘wonderful and entertaining books.’
-Having a lot of time to think while recovering from a recent fractured hip, Joyce realized she had to continue with the books for a few more years before she can retire.
+Joyce is honouring his memory and the twenty years they worked so hard to produce these books and audio products that became so well-loved by all ages.
+Having a lot of time to think while recovering from a recent fractured hip, Joyce realized she had to continue with the books for a few more years before she could happily retire.
 She simply wants to spread these books around, keep making people smile and continue to follow Robert’s work ethic.
 She knows ‘you can’t have a business without selling something.’
 Robert had many businesses in his life in several countries and, on a smaller scale, she has too.
 He’s taken his talent with him but the books remain as a gift to the world … actually, many readers had told him exactly that.

 His wife now has all the books at her home and has greatly reduced the price of his two popular series (details below).
 An added benefit she says, “all our books are now tax free!”
 At 73 years, she also knows she must think of retiring soon.
 Lugging around books and market equipment is not easy but she wants to make sure their books will be available so they can be enjoyed for a bit longer.